Combinatorial isoperimetric inequality for the free factor complex: Introduction

-As a direct consequence of Webb's main result \cite[Theorem 1.1]{Webb}, we get \begin{corollary} For $n \geq 3$, $\FreeF_n$ does not admit a $\mathrm{CAT}(0)$ metric with finitely many shapes. \end{corollary}
+The free factor complex for the free group of rank 3 is 1-dimensional, so we slightly modify the definition of the free factor complex, up to quasi-isometry, to prove a statement as above.
+This is done in \Cref{n=3}.

+All of the simplicial complexes mentioned above are Gromov hyperbolic spaces by results of \cite{MM:CurveComplex, HM:FreeSplittingComplex, BF:Hyperbolicity, M:CyclicS} and a Gromov hyperbolic space is characterised by having a linear \emph{coarse} isoperimetric inequality.
+That coarse and combinatorial isoperimetric inequalities are different can be seen in the example shown in \Cref{CombVsCoarse}, where we consider all 2-simplices to be isometric.
+Indeed, the space does not satisfy a combinatorial isoperimetric inequality, that is, there are loops of combinatorial length four that need arbitrarily many triangles to homotope to a point but the space has a constant coarse combinatorial inequality.

+Note that the arc complex of a hyperbolic surface and free splitting complex of a free group are contractible spaces \cite{Harer:Stability, McCullough,Hatcher:ArcComplex,Hatcher:FSContractible}.
+Therefore, these spaces may still admit a CAT(0) metric, though not one with finitely many shapes.
 We refer the reader to \cite{Webb} for motivation to study CAT(0) metrics on these spaces.
+On the contrary, the curve complex and the free factor complex are homotopy equivalent to a wedge of spheres \cite{H:VCD, Ivanov, BruckGupta} so neither space can admit a CAT(0) metric.

 The proof strategy for the theorem is as follows.
 For any $N >0$, we construct an explicit loop $c_N$ of length 4 with vertices $A_0, A, A_N, B$, where $A$ is a rank one free factor.
 See \Cref{loop}.
-We show that any path between $A_0$ and $A_N$ in the link of $A$ has length bounded from below by $\mathrm{O(N)}$.
-We do this by defining (see \Cref{coarsely Lip}) a coarsely Lipschitz function from the link of $A$ to $\Z$.
-Using this, we conclude that at least $\mathrm{O(N)}$ triangles are needed to cap off any disc with boundary $c_N$.
+We show that any path between $A_0$ and $A_N$ in the link of $A$ has length bounded from below by a linear function of $N$.
+We do this by defining (see \Cref{coarsely Lip}) a coarsely Lipschitz map from the link of $A$ to $\Z$.
+Using this, we conclude that the number of triangles needed to cap off any disc with boundary $c_N$ is at least a linear function of $N$.

-In fact, in \Cref{sec:CL function} we define a family of coarsely Lipschitz functions from the upward link, denoted $\FreeF^{\uparrow}(A)$, of a free factor $A$ of corank at least 3 to $\Z$.
-Choose a complementary free factor $B$, a cyclically reduced filling element $w$ in $B$ that is not a power, and a primitive element $b$ in $B$.
-Then we define $\Psi_{w,b,B} \colon \FreeF^{\uparrow}(A) \to \Z$ to roughly measure how much $b$ gets conjugated by $w$, in other words how much $b$ twists about $w$, in a basis of $\free$ that contains a basis of $X \in \FreeF^{\uparrow}(A)$ as a subbasis. \Cref{main prop} is the main technical lemma proving the coarse Lipshitzness of the above function.
-It uses the `active interval lemma' \cite{BF:Subfactor} and understanding of unfolding paths \cite{BF:Hyperbolicity} in relative outer space.
+In fact, in \Cref{sec:CL function} we define a family of coarsely Lipschitz maps from the upward link, denoted $\FreeF^{\uparrow}(A)$, of a free factor $A$ of corank at least 3 to $\Z$.
+We choose a complementary free factor $B$, a cyclically reduced filling element $w$ in $B$ that is not a power, and a primitive element $b$ in $B$.
+Then we define $\Psi_{w,b,B} \colon \FreeF^{\uparrow}(A) \to \Z$ to roughly measure how much $b$ gets conjugated by $w$, in other words how much $b$ twists about $w$, in a basis of $\free$ that contains a basis of $X \in \FreeF^{\uparrow}(A)$ as a subbasis.